 ACCESSORIES

+REQUIRED OPTIONAL

-REQUIRED OPTIONAL P.E.
-BAG with GAA logo BASEBALL CAP with GAA logo (worn only during PE) Navy Swim Cap (for students with long hair) If students wear a sweater over uniform shirt: V - NECK SWEATER WITH LOGO or CARDIGAN SWEATER WITH LOGO GAA SWIMMING COSTUME / TRUNK GAA BACKPACK If girls wear LEGGINGS/STOCKINGS/PANTYHOSE/TIGHTS FOR SKIRTS instead of socks, color must be SOLID NAVY BLUE or BLACK.
+one-piece swimming suit (modest swimwear for both girls and boys) Swim Cap If students wear a sweater over uniform shirt: V - NECK SWEATER WITH LOGO or CARDIGAN SWEATER WITH LOGO GAA SWIMMING COSTUME / TRUNK GAA BACKPACK If girls wear LEGGINGS/STOCKINGS/PANTYHOSE/TIGHTS FOR SKIRTS instead of socks, color must be SOLID NAVY BLUE or BLACK.
 If a belt is worn, it must be solid black

-PHYSICAL EDUCATION UNIFORMS GRADES 6-12

-Grade When to wear Tops Bottoms Shoes

-Grades 6 to 12 Students will wear regular school uniforms to school every day.
+PHYSICAL EDUCATION UNIFORM Grade When to wear Tops Bottoms Shoes Grades 6-8 Students will wear PE uniforms to school on their scheduled PE day.
+QUALITY Grades 9-12 Students will wear regular school uniforms to school every day.
 At the beginning of PE class, they will change into this PE uniform.
 At the end of class, they will change back into regular school uniforms.
-SKY BLUE POLO Shirt with GAA logo NAVY GAA SHORTS QUALITY ATHLETIC SHOES (NOT UNIFORM) WHITE SPORT SOCKS
+SKY BLUE POLO Shirt with GAA logo NAVY GAA SHORTS ATHLETIC SHOES (NOT UNIFORM) WHITE SPORT SOCKS